 |April 13, 2019||piano||Tom Hicks|

-Core Memory is planning to host several jazz performances during the 2018-2019 season.
+Core Memory is also planning to host several jazz performances during the 2018-2019 season.
 If you’d like to perform, please send us an email with the date(s) you’re available and a link to your website or CV.
 We can accommodate ensembles of up to six players.